qzaidi/gobuild/README.md

 Main file should be called app.go and should be inside the parent directory of the package.
 There should only be one app.go

-Create a changelog in the git home and keep it updated.

 TODO
 ----